orbitadajogatina/odj-svelte-ui/README.md

-# Svelte 5 UI Lib
+# Svelte 5 UI Lib (OdJ Edition)

-Svelte 5 UI Lib is a UI library built from scratch to leverage Svelte 5's runes system, creating smooth, reactive components.
+This is a fork from Flowbite.
+I just made some changes that fits better my taste.

 - [Docs](https://svelte-5-ui-lib.codewithshin.com/)